Phobjikha Valley: Ethnicity

 Two major ethnic groups reside within the valley.
-The major ethic group of the people living in the valley has a special identity and their language is a dialect known as Henkha or Nyenkha (inferred to be archaic Tibetan), a language under the Bumthang group of languages.
-The Henkha is a dialect restricted to certain pockets of the Trongsa and Wangdue Phodrang Districts.
-Henkha means the early language and the speakers of dialect are confined to the northern, eastern and western areas surrounding the Black Mountains range.
+The major ethnic group of the people living in the valley has a special identity and their language is a dialect known as Nyenkha or Henkha (inferred to be archaic Tibetan), a language under the Bumthang group of languages.
+It is a dialect restricted to certain pockets of the Trongsa and Wangdue Phodrang Districts.
+Bye Kya or Henkha means the early language and the speakers of dialect are confined to the northern, eastern and western areas surrounding the Black Mountains range.

-The latter ethnic group is those of Ngalong origin speaking the Ngalong Kha which is the same as the Dzongkha.
+The latter ethnic group is those of Ngalong origin speaking the Ngalongkha which is the same as Dzongkha.

 The Black Mountain Region is also inhabited by nomadic shepherds and yak-herders.
 The ancient animistic religion of Bhutan namely, the Bon religion, is still practiced by some of the villagers.

-Flora and Fauna
+Flora and fauna

 The picturesque Phobjika Valley, in the backdrop of the Black Mountain Range, has a rich biodiversity of flora and fauna.
 This, coupled with the religious importance of the Gangten Monastery, has attracted religious and ecotourism to the valley.